 Networking Opportunities: Clean Cities coalitions help stakeholders network to learn from one another's experiences and identify potential project partners.
 Stakeholders include businesses, fuel providers, utilities, vehicle fleets, state and local government agencies, industry partners, and community organizations.

-Technical Assistance: Clean Cities offers technical assistance and individual consultation to help stakeholders overcome obstacles to deploying alternative fuels and advanced vehicles.
+Technical Assistance: Clean Cities offers technical assistance and individual consultation to help stakeholders overcome obstacles related to alternative fuels and energy-efficient vehicle technologies.
 Many coalitions offer training and workshops to educate stakeholders about the latest technologies and practices.

 Project Funding: Clean Cities coalitions can help identify funding to support transportation projects.
 Learn about Clean Cities financial opportunities.